Research Degrees (MPhil/PhD) in Gender Studies

 Research will be guided throughout by a research committee of three staff members, consisting of one primary supervisor and two supporting supervisors in an advisory capacity.
 Depending on the nature of the research joint supervision is sometimes recommended, under the direction of two supervisors.

-In the first year, students prepare for research by following an MPhil training programme convened by the Chair of the Centre for Gender Studies, Dr. Ruba Salih.
-There are certain required courses, the other elements being agreed between the student, the Research and Admission Tutor (Dr. Gina Heathcote) and the supervisor(s).
+In the first year, doctoral candidates prepare for research by following an MPhil training programme convened by the Chair of the Centre for Gender Studies, Dr. Ruba Salih.
+There are certain required courses, the other elements being agreed between the candidate, the Research and Admission Tutor (Professor Nadje Al-Ali) and the supervisor(s).

 Methodologies & Methods in Gender Studies